thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

  : TODO (two octets)

 option-len:
- : 8-bit unsigned integer representing the entire length of all fields, in units of 8 bytes.
-The minimum value is 3 if one DNS server is contained in the option.
-Every additional DNS server increases the length by 2.
-This field is used by the receiver to determine the number of DNS server addresses in the option.
+ : Length of the list of DNS servers in octects, which MUST be a multiple of 16.

 DNS Servers:
- : One or more IPv6 addresses of the DNS servers.
-The number of addresses is determined by the Length field.
-That is, the number of addresses is equal to (Length - 1) / 2.
+ : IPv6 addresses of DNS servers.

 ## The DoT IPv6 RA Option